-Raiders Training Camp: Notes and takeaways from the Raiders 3rd day in pads
+Raiders training camp: Notes and takeaways from the Raiders 3rd day in pads

 The Las Vegas Raiders had the pads back on after a light day of practice on Saturday.
 The heat turned into rain, quickly cutting training early, but plenty of action in today's practice with the team wearing their shells.

 The offense continues to look fresh, and Derek Carr appears to be in command of the offense early on.
-From a mental standpoint, there aren't too many mistakes we see on offense, with even the second-team-skill players executing well.
+From a mental standpoint, there aren't too many mistakes we see on offense.

 The main story from yesterday was the movement of the offensive line with Leatherwood receiving reps with the third team.
 Today was a bounce-back day for Leatherwood, where he was back to rotating with Brandon Parker during team sessions.